XT-5 magnetyzery do silników - DIESEL + olej - XT-5 magnetizer

 Shopping tips

-- Key role in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical devices and other modern machines.
+- Key role in advanced technologically fields – find application in HDD drives, electric drive mechanisms, medical devices and very modern machines.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-Furthermore, small elements of these products can complicate diagnosis in case of swallowing.
+- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+Furthermore, small elements of these products have the potential to complicate diagnosis in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.